 Including Biology, Chemistry, Physics, Environmental Science, Ecology, Genetics, Zoology, Anatomy, Geology, Astronomy and Oceanography courses, but not including health courses, computer science, food or agricultural sciences or similar courses

-Including all Foreign Language and Sign Language Courses
+Including all World Language and Sign Language Courses

 If only one grade is a different system from the rest, for instance a .5 credit semester grade for AP Government while all other grades are 1.0 credit grades, then just enter it in the same as your other grades.
 But if a large number of your grades are in two different types of terms (semester and block as an example), then the different credit types should be counted by the lowest common denominator.
 For example, the half-credit courses are counted once, while the 1.0 credit grades are counted twice.
 This will insure that 1.0 credit grades are given equal weight as your semester grades.

 Do not list grades from classes taken in middle school, even if they are HS level courses.
 Since different HS’s report 8th grade coursework differently (or not at all), UGA wants to be consistent with all applicants in their grade information.
 For summer core course grades, please list them within the prior year’s work.
-So if you have grades for the summer between 9th and 10th
+So if you have grades for the summer between 9th and 10th, enter them in the 9th grade year grades section.

 On the Common Application, we have the section for self-reported grades in the UGA specific area of the application.
 UGA does not use the more complex Common Application grades section, as we would rather have a system that is easier for most students, and also since most Common Application colleges do not require the Common App grades section.